Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Discussion and conclusion

 The required choice of a conditioning site when using the conditional extremes model is somewhat controversial in the field of extreme value analysis.
-Some view it as a deficiency which makes it impossible to build a global model without having to condition on ``arbitrary conditioning sites'', whereas we view this more as a strength, as it lets us examine how properties of the extreme field change as the ``center of the storm'' moves around inside our spatial domain of interest.
-Moreover, the use of a conditioning site is what allows the spatial conditional extremes model to provide computationally efficient high-dimensional descriptions of subasymptotic dependence structures that are flexible enough to provide reliable models for complex phenomena like extreme spatial precipitation fields.
+Some view it as a deficiency, as it makes it impossible to build a global model without having to condition on ``arbitrary conditioning sites''.
+We, instead, view it more as a strength, as it lets us examine how properties of the extreme field change as the ``center of the storm'' moves around inside our spatial domain of interest.
+Moreover, it is the use of a conditioning site that allows the spatial conditional extremes model to provide computationally efficient high-dimensional descriptions of subasymptotic dependence structures, that are flexible enough to provide reliable models for complex phenomena like extreme spatial precipitation fields.
 Without this conditioning, we would not, to the best of our knowledge, have been able to provide as flexible and computationally efficient descriptions of high-resolution extreme precipitation fields.

-The threshold occurrence model appears to outperform the other occurrence models, as it captures both spatial and marginal properties of the data well, whereas the two probit models fail to capture either the marginal or the spatial properties.
+The threshold occurrence model appears to outperform the other occurrence models.
+It captures both spatial and marginal properties of the data well, while the two probit models fail to capture either the marginal or the spatial properties.
 However, since the precipitation simulations stem from a combination of intensity samples and occurrence samples, it is nontrivial to conclude that one occurrence model significantly outperforms the others, as a change in the intensity model might potentially cause another occurrence model to produce better precipitation simulations.

 Compared to the probit models, the threshold model lacks some flexibility in the sense that it produces deterministic simulations given the intensity samples and a threshold.
 However, the threshold model interacts with the intensity model, which the probit models are unable to.
 This interaction is clearly crucial, as the threshold model ends up being our most successful.
 For future work, it might prove fruitful to develop probit models that interact more with the intensity model.
 A common approach for creating such interactions is to perform joint inference, where the two models share some latent model components, similar to \citet{bacro20_hierar_space_time_model_asymp} and \citet{gelfand21_multiv_spatial_proces_model}.
 This might be challenging for the intensity and occurrence models, as their latent fields have different interpretations and scales, but it might still be possible to create some meaningful link between the two.